-- Annual percent of the person-miles traveled on the Interstate System providing for Reliable Travel. - Annual percent of the person-miles traveled on the non-Interstate NHS providing for Reliable Travel. - Annual Truck Travel-time Reliability factor for the Interstate System. - Annual percent of the Interstate System in urbanized areas with a population over 1 million, where person hours of excess delay occur. - Simplify and legally share travel time data with KYTC staff, partners, and public. - Reports and targets as specified in the final PM3 rulemaking. - Submit PM3 results for inclusion with annual HPMS reports.
+- Annual percent of the person-miles traveled on the Interstate System providing for Reliable Travel. - Annual percent of the person-miles traveled on the non-Interstate NHS providing for Reliable Travel. - Annual Truck Travel-time Reliability factor for the Interstate System. - Annual percent of the Interstate System in urbanized areas with a population over 1 million, where person hours of excess delay occur. - Simplify and legally share travel time data with KYTC staff, partners, and public. - Reports and targets as specified in the final PM3 rulemaking. - Submit PM3 results for inclusion with annual HPMS reports. - From KTC: - o Updated non-NPMRDS Speed Data for 2018 and 2019 - Updated non-NPMRDS Speed Data locations on Kentucky's HIS Congestion Measure calculations for SHIFT

+DEDGONNEL 450.000

-PERSONNEL \$100,000
+PERSONNEL \$50,000

 OUTSOURCED

-PERSONNEL \$50,000
+PERSONNEL \$165,000

-OTHER \$15,000
+OTHER \$25,000

-TOTAL \$165,000
+TOTAL \$240,000